textilemakerspace/textilemakerspace.github.io/src/index.md

 ---

 The Textile Makerspace provides a drop-in space for Stanford students, faculty, and staff to sew, knit, crochet, weave, and do other hands-on creative work with textiles.
-Our [hours](hours) vary depending on when people are available to staff it.
-If you'd like to volunteer to help run the Textile Makerspace, please [contact us](contact).
+Our [hours](hours) vary depending on when people are available to staff it **but we're now adding afternoon hours** thanks to student staff and volunteers!
+Check out our hours page for details.

 ## Equipment & supplies
 The Textile Makerspace currently has: